 Therefore, Colin has asked that I arrange for you to meet with him, Ronan and myself on your return from Annual Leave next week and we can discuss when this best suits on Monday.

-Martina Corrigan Head of ENT, Urology, Ophthalmology and Outpatients Craigavon Area Hospital

-INTERNAL: EXT Reference of the alling from Avaya phone.
-If dialling from old phone please dial Reference of USI
+Martina Corrigan Head of ENT, Urology, Ophthalmology and Outpatients Craigavon Area Hospital if dialling from Avaya phone.
+If dialling from old phone please dial